chrisco512/person-cmd-service/readme.md

 `start develop` will create a volume for each microservice so you can change the services and have the changes exist in the container as well as the docker host machine NOTE: YOU MUST INSTALL THE NPM PACKAGES FOR EACH SERVICE FOR DEVELOP TO WORK fix for this coming soon.
 Stay Tuned!!
 `start production` will build all the images with and run them with no file system attachment to the docker host machine

+# Linus Torvalds Appreciation Day
+## June 21st, 2016
+Let this day go down in history as the day all the zombie line endings were eradicated.
+Praise LF!
+Long live Linus Torvalds!